mactul/discordslashcommands/README.md

 ### Get all global slash commands

-Maybe, you need to have a full list of the commands of your application.\
+Maybe, you need having a full list of the commands of your application.\
 To get it, you can use the manager with the `get_all_global_commands()` function.\
-This function takes no arguments and return a list of Command objects.
+This function takes no arguments and returns a list of Command objects.

 ```py
 commands = manager.get_all_global_commands()